 Diagnosis and Imaging

-After a kneecap dislocation, it’s important to have your knee evaluated by an orthopedic specialist.
-I always recommend an MRI to assess the extent of damage to the cartilage, ligaments, and bone.
+After a kneecap dislocation, an MRI is the best way to assess damage to the cartilage, ligaments (especially the MPFL), and bone — even if the patella has returned to its groove.
+X-rays alone can miss the soft-tissue injury that often accompanies a dislocation, so I always recommend an MRI in our practice.
 Even after a single kneecap dislocation, cartilage damage can occur, and the risk of future dislocations increases, especially in younger patients or those with certain anatomical risk factors.
 Learn more about patellar instability, including risk factors and treatment options.

 Treatment Options